rioualen/gene-regulation/doc/tutorials.rst

 Gene-regulation library
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For each study presented here we're creating a link to the gene-regulation library,
+The following tutorials assume that you have previously downloaded or cloned a copy of the gene-regulation library,
-previously downloaded in section `Getting started <http://gene-regulation.readthedocs.io/en/latest/getting_started.html>`__.
+following section `Getting started <http://gene-regulation.readthedocs.io/en/latest/getting_started.html>`__.

 Note: if you're using a clone of the library,
 you might want to make a copy of it, in order to ensure consistency
-for later analyses.
+for later analyses even after pulling updates.

 Genome directory